dkz2r/machine-learning-novice-sklearn/episodes/05-clustering.md

 :::::::::::::::::::::::::::::::::::::::::::::::

 :::::: keypoints
-- "Clustering is a form of unsupervised learning."
+- Clustering is a form of unsupervised learning.
-- "Unsupervised learning algorithms don't need training."
+- Unsupervised learning algorithms don't need training.
-- "Kmeans is a popular clustering algorithm."
+- Kmeans is a popular clustering algorithm.
-- "Kmeans is less useful when one cluster exists within another, such as concentric circles."
+- Kmeans is less useful when one cluster exists within another, such as concentric circles.
-- "Spectral clustering can overcome some of the limitations of Kmeans."
+- Spectral clustering can overcome some of the limitations of Kmeans.
-- "Spectral clustering is much slower than Kmeans."
+- Spectral clustering is much slower than Kmeans.
-- "Scikit-Learn has functions to create example data."
+- Scikit-Learn has functions to create example data.
 ::::::